On compactness conformally compact Einstein manifolds and uniqueness of Graham-Lee metrics, III: Boundary regularity in all dimensions

+Here $Y_1$ is defined by (\ref{B2}) in Appendix B and $ Y_1^\infty:=\bar Y_1\cap \{(0,x')\}$.
 Thus, the gauged Einstein equation (\ref{gauged Einstein equation}) is satisfied in $Z_{R/2}(p)$.
 We know $\rho\in C^{3,\gamma}_{loc}$ for all $\gamma\in (0,1)$ under the adapted harmonic coordinates for the metric $g^*$.
-More precisely, we have \begin{lemm} Under the above the assumptions, there exists some positive constant $C$ depending on $\gamma$ but independent of $p$ (and the sequence of the metrics) such that for all $p\in \p X$ under the adapted harmonic coordinates
+More precisely, we have the following result. \begin{lemm} Under the assumptions (H1)-(H3), there exists some positive constant $C$ depending on $\gamma$ but independent of $p\in \p X$ (and the sequence of the metrics) such that for all $p\in \p X$ under the adapted harmonic coordinates

 \end{lemm} \begin{proof} By the classical elliptic regularity \cite[Theorem 8.33]{GT}, it follows from (\ref{Q-eq}) that the scalar curvature $R\in C^{1,\gamma}_{loc}$ and we have